Eugene writes a variety of articles on the Maven coalition network of sites, covering topics such as gardening, DIY, photography, and STEM.

 - Smoke from cigarettes, solid fuel fires, etc.

 Personally, I have found that hyperstimulation will normally give me an attack.
 Take for instance the case where you travel to the city on a shopping trip.
-You enter a department store and are bombarded by bright lights, people talking, and bumping into you, the colors of all the products on display, the smell of perfumes, and the heat inside the building.
-This is the sort of stuff which would "do your head in."
-For a migraine sufferer, this is sort of literally true!
+You enter a department store and are bombarded by bright lights, people talking, and bumping into you, the colors of all the products on display, the smell of perfumes, signs in your face and the heat inside the building.
+The whole experience of travel and shopping can be overwhelming.

 How Migraines Can Be Treated